-This recommendation does not apply to Charter Hall .
+This recommendation does not apply to the REIT.

-ASX Recommendation 9.3 - A listed entity established outside Australia, and an externally managed listed entity that has an AGM, should ensure that its external auditor attends its AGM and is available to answer guestions from security holders relevant to the audit.
+ASX Recommendation 9.3 - A listed entity established outside Australia, and an externally managed listed entity that has an AGM, should ensure that its external auditor attends its AGM and is available to answer questions from security holders relevant to the audit.